 By signing this agreement you are entitling AAP IT Solutions (Cornell University) to collect all funds related to late fees and equipment replacement (such as lost, stolen, or damaged equipment).
 Late fees are calculated on a daily basis.
 On the third day of an unreturned checkout, the full price of the equipment will be deducted from your Cornell Card.
 There are additional fees for overdue items than conflict with another person's reservation.
 If we cannot bill your Cornell Card we will bill your bursar account.
 The person signing the equipment out is responsible for all items checked out in their name.

 Equipment can be borrowed for up to 24 hours with the exception of laptops, which are due at the end of the day.
 When equipment is needed for longer than the restricted loan period, borrowers can renew the items daily, for up to three days.
 In circumstances when renewals are impossible (such as traveling, an exhibition, or a time-lapse sequence where the equipment needs to stay in one place for the duration), borrowers can apply for longer loan periods by filling out the Special Loan Request Form at least one week prior to their need.
 Special requests require AAP IT staff approval.
-Professors will occasionally be asked to verify the needs of special requests.
+Faculty will occasionally be asked to verify the needs of special requests.
 Approval is dependent upon circumstantial need, current inventory supplies, and professor verification.
 Extended loans are not approved for the duration of a project since most students are continually working on projects and our inventory cannot support these demands.

-Requests to borrow more than 25 percent of the total inventory of a particular item-type must be approved by a supervisor.
+Requests to borrow more than 25 percent of the total inventory of a particular item type must be approved by a supervisor.
 Borrowers with unusually large equipment requests should fill out the Special Loan Request Form at least one week prior to their needs.
 During high-demand periods (such as reviews, midterms, and finals), borrowers will be limited to two projectors or laptops for extended reservations.
 See the FAQs below for links to additional university equipment resources.

 Borrowers may renew an item at staff discretion if it has not been reserved for another patron.
 Renewals may only be made in person with a Cornell ID card.
 Renewals cannot be made by phone or email.
 Borrowers do not need to bring in the equipment they want to renew.
 However, if the equipment has been reserved for another patron, it must be returned.
-It may be helpful to check item availability online using WebCheckout prior to making renewals in person.

 Reservations can be made for any piece of equipment in the cage and will be held 10 minutes past the scheduled pick-up time.
 Reservations for longer than 24 hours require approval.
-To apply for an extended loan, see Loan Periods above.
+To apply for an extended loan, see above.